MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 L3 forwarding enables connectivity between the physical infrastructure in the datacenter and the virtualized infrastructure in the Hyper-V network virtualization cloud.

-Using L3 forwarding, tenant network virtual machines can connect to a physical network through the Windows Server 2016/2019 SDN Gateway, which is already configured in an SDN environment.
+Using L3 forwarding connection, tenant network virtual machines can connect to a physical network through the Windows Server 2016/2019 SDN Gateway, which is already configured in an SDN environment.
 In this case, the SDN gateway acts as a router between the virtualized network and the physical network.

 To learn more, check these articles: [Windows server gateway as a forwarding gateway](https://technet.microsoft.com/library/dn313101.aspx#bkmk_private) and [RAS gateway high availability](https://technet.microsoft.com/windows-server-docs/networking/sdn/technologies/network-function-virtualization/ras-gateway-high-availability).